Online Resources for Bolstering Learning!

 Elementary School

 Kids who can read should absolutely practice reading on their own, but it’s also nice to be read to.
-There are lots of great options for fun read-alouds including Story Time in Space, Storyline (dozens of books read by famous people), and Josh Gad (who plays the voice of Olaf in Frozen) reading a daily book.
+There are lots of great ways to enjoy books read aloud, including Story Time in Space, Storyline (dozens of books read by famous people).

 Elementary & Middle School